IsadoraMatias/S1.04-POO-1-Tema-4/README.md

 ## 🚀 How to Use

-- Start a local PHP server.

-- Open`index.php` in your browser.

-- Choose a `level` to explore the exercises.
+- You can view the results in your terminal.
+Make sure the PHP executable is include in your enviroment varibles.
+To run a file, use the file command in your terminal:

+- `php filename.php`